lceragioli/SELinuxIFCIL/README.md

 ./run_experiments.sh
 ```

-The expected execution time is as follows
+The expected results are in `IFCILtoNuSMV` and the execution time should be approximately as follows

 | Properties                | Verification Time         |
 | ------------------------- | ------------------------- |